Brickrouge/Brickrouge/README.md

 ## Creating elements

-With the [Element][] class you can create any kind of HTML elements.
+With the [Element][] class you can create any kind of HTML element.
 The attributes are defined using an array and custom attributes are used to define custom properties.

 ```php